usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

   - **Disable Hyper-V**: Hyper-V may prevent VT-x/AMD-V from being enabled.
 If using Windows, the following options should be unchecked in the "Turn Windows features on or off" settings: "Hyper-V", "Windows Hypervisor Platform", and "Virtual Machine Platform".
 If a change is made, a reboot is required.
   - **VirtualBox**: From the VirtualBox Manager, select the VM and click the "Information" tab.
 Look for "Acceleration: VT-x/AMD-V".
     - If the VM shows this but the AVX2 instruction set is still disabled, then disabling core isolation is a potential reason.
 Please exercise extreme caution as it is not advised to disable core isolation.
 However, it can be disabled in the "Windows Security" settings by unchecking "Memory Integrity" and rebooting.
+    - Users have also reported that switching from VirtualBox to VMware resolves the issue.
   - If `cat /proc/cpuinfo | grep avx2` is not empty, then OpenAirInterface should be able to build without issues.
 </details>